 - Short process (30-60 minutes)

-- Some products have a strong smell but it will eventually go away.
+- Some products have a strong smell, but they will eventually go away.

 For something as delicate as hair removal, it’s always a good idea to be over-prepared and know what you’re getting yourself into before you begin!